nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/naming-conventions/user-friendly-names.md

 - ‘LHB Dental History Green Forms – FYTD’ would be ‘FYTD LHB dental history green forms’
 - ‘Ortho Child Form Count Year to Date (age at DOA)’ would be ‘YTD orthodontic child form count, DOA age’

 In the 4th example, words were extended and additional detail was given separated by a comma.
-The definition of LHB as a Local Health Board, and DOA as Drugs of Abuse would be provided to users in a glossary.
+The definition of LHB as a Local Health Board, and DOA as Date of Acceptance would be provided to users in a glossary.

 ## Date formats